nativescript-community/ui-material-components/packages/progress/README.md

 ## Attributes

-Inherite from Nativescript [Progress](https://docs.nativescript.org/ui/components/progress) so it already has all the same attributes.
+Inherite from NativeScript [Progress](https://docs.nativescript.org/ui/components/progress) so it already has all the same attributes.

 * **elevation** _optional_